cdraeger/alfred2-vevo-workflow/README.md

 - Viewcount

 You will also see if the video is explicit, a premiere or both (indicated by different icons).

+##Changelog

+####v1.1
+- Arguments are now optional.
+If you don't enter any search term you will see a list of current video premieres.
+- Some refactoring and bug fixes.

+####v1.0
+Initial release

 ##Screenshots: